 What did you get right?

-Are there things you miss consistently across multiple case studies?
+Are there things you miss consistently across multiple case examples?

-The answers to these business problems can look simple when you just read through them, but it’s not easy to come up with all the key aspects of the solution on your own.
+The answers to these case study examples can look simple when you just read through them, but it’s not easy to come up with all the key aspects of the solution on your own.

-3. Find partners to practice with.
 Teamwork is an important part of consulting work, so get ready for it now.
-Find someone to practice consulting cases with, preferably someone else who’s applying to jobs in the industry because they’ll know more about what recruiters are looking for.
+Find a case interview practice partner, preferably someone else who’s applying to jobs in the industry because they’ll know more about what recruiters are looking for.

 Similar to how you need a tennis partner to feel what is like to play tennis, you need a case partner to experience what a case interview is like.

-Case Interview Video – Sample Question and How to Answer It
+Video: Case Interview Example – Question & Answer

-In their example, Davis and Dan demonstrate how to approach the business problem.
+In their sample case interview, Davis and Dan demonstrate how to approach the business problem.
 They also provide examples of good answers to the interview question and exceptional answers.
-Take note of what differentiates a good answer from an exceptional answer so that you can not only get through your interview, but ace it.
+Take note of what differentiates a good case interview answer from an exceptional answer so that you can not only get through your interview, but ace it.